-Like-for-like decline in Portfolio valuation of 3.1%
+Like-for-like decline in Portfolio Valuation of 3.1 per cent

 Pricing in the Berlin residential property market weakened in the second half of the financial year, with higher inflation and interest rates adversely affecting buyer sentiment and, consequently, transaction volumes.
-Market sales volumes in 2022 were at a ten-year low, reflecting a widening gap between buyer and seller price expectations.
+Market sales volumes in 2022 were at a 10-year low, reflecting a widening gap between buyer and seller price expectations.
 These weaker market conditions have impacted the valuation of the Portfolio.

-JLL has conducted a full RICS (Royal Institution of Chartered Surveyors) Red Book property-by-property analysis, tied back to comparable transactions in the Berlin market, and provided a portfolio valuation on this basis.
+JLL has conducted a full RICS Red Book property-by-property analysis, tied back to comparable transactions in the Berlin market, and provided a portfolio valuation on this basis.
 As at 31 December 2022, the Portfolio, including investment properties under construction, was valued at €775.9 million (31 December 2021: €801.5 million).
-Investment properties under construction totalling €5.3 million were valued by the Board on a discounted cost basis (see note 16 of the Financial Statements for further detail).
-Across the Portfolio, this represents a 3.2% decline over the year, reflecting an increase in market yields and the subsequent impact on real estate asset valuations.
+Investment properties under construction totalling €5.3 million were valued by the Board on a discounted cost basis (see note 16 of the financial statements for further detail).
+Across the Portfolio, this represents a 3.2 per cent decline over the year, reflecting an increase in market yields and the subsequent impact on real estate asset valuations.

-On a like-for-like basis, after adjusting for the impact of acquisitions net of disposals, the Portfolio valuation declined by 3.1% in the year to 31 December 2022, and by 5.2% in the second half of the financial year.
+On a like-for-like basis, after adjusting for the impact of acquisitions net of disposals, the Portfolio valuation declined by 3.1 per cent in the year to 31 December 2022, and by 5.2 per cent in the second half of the financial year.

-The valuation as at 31 December 2022 represents an average value per sqm of €4,082 (31 December 2021: €4,225) and a gross fully occupied yield of 3.0% (31 December 2021: 2.8%).
+The valuation as at 31 December 2022 represents an average value per square metre of €4,082 (31 December 2021: €4,225) and a gross fully-occupied yield of 3.0 per cent (31 December 2021: 2.8 per cent).
 Included within the Portfolio are six multi-family properties valued as condominiums, with an aggregate value of €30.1 million (31 December 2021: eight properties; €38.8 million).

-Rental income and vacancy rate
+Table: Rental income and vacancy rate

-Year to 31 December 2022 Year to 31 December 2021
+31 Dec 2022 31 Dec 2021

 Total sqm ('000) 188.8 189.7

-Annualised Rental Income (€ million) 21.4 20.3
+Annualised Net Rental Income (€m) 21.4 20.3

-Gross in-place rent per sqm (€) 10.0 9.6
+Net Cold Rent per sqm (€) 10.0 9.6

 Like-for-like rent per sqm growth (%) 3.9 3.9

-Vacancy (%) 6.2 8.4
+Vacancy % 6.2 8.4

-EPRA Vacancy (%) 2.4 3.1
+EPRA Vacancy % 2.4 3.1